Solar led street light battery capacity

-With the continued development of solar led street lights, solar street light battery type changed from lead-acid batteries to lithium batteries.
-So how to calculate the battery capacity of solar led street light?
+With the continued development of solar-led street lights, solar street light battery types changed from lead-acid batteries to lithium batteries.
+So how to calculate the battery capacity of solar-led street lights?

 Many manufacturers use 20AH lithium batteries with a false mark capacity to impersonate 80AH to customers, access to large profits, 2014 to 2016, many manufacturers earn a lot of profit by lithium batteries these years.

-Yes, the battery cells give you 90 knot cells, but quietly give you 3.7V 1AH instead.
-At this point the capacity is only 30AH, all of a sudden a lot of cost reduction, for dishonest businesses, this could be profit, or a nuclear weapon to seize the market.
+Yes, the battery cells give you 90-knot cells, but quietly give you 3.7V 1AH instead.
+At this point, the capacity is only 30AH, and all of a sudden a lot of cost reduction, for dishonest businesses, this could be profit, or a nuclear weapon to seize the market.

 So it is very important to know how to calculate the solar street light battery capacity, sometimes you can avoid being cheated.

 How do you calculate the configuration of lithium-ion battery solar street lights?

 Let’s take a 40W LED light source as an example: the customer requires 8 hours of lighting per day, and 3 days for rainy days.

 Let’s take the 18650 lithium ternary battery as an example.

 Known conditions: the nominal voltage of a lithium-ion secondary battery is 3.7V; the system voltage of a 40W LED light source is 12V; the platform voltage of three lithium-ion batteries combined in series is 11.1V, and the standard charging voltage of the battery plate is 17.5V.